tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

     curl -X DELETE --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/5123123"
     ```

-2. Now check to make sure your pet is really removed.
+2. Now check to make sure your pet is removed.
 Use a GET request to look for your pet with that ID:

     ```bash
     curl -X GET --header "Accept: application/json" "http://petstore.swagger.io/v2/pet/5123123"